"But who can endure the day of His coming? And who can stand when He appears? For He is like a refiner's fire and like fullers' soap.Malachi 3:2(NASB)

 Malachi was God's final messenger to the disobedient and unfaithful nation of Israel before the prophetic voice of warning was silenced for four centuries.
 The repetitive call for Israel as a nation to repent of their sins and to turn back to God, had resounded down through the centuries, but the numerous warnings of many prophetic voices continued to go unheeded.

-But amidst the string of Malachi's prophetic judgements was a promise in the previous verse.. that God would send His messenger to prepare the way of the Lord - and that He would suddenly come to His Temple.
-How sad that Israel not only ignored the voice of John the Baptist, who was sent to prepare the way of the Lord but they failed to recognise the Lord Jesus Himself, Whose cleansing of His Father's House paved Christ's way to Calvary's cross, rather than the Messianic crown.
+But amidst the string of Malachi's prophetic judgements was a promise that God would send His messenger to prepare the way of the Lord - and that He would suddenly come to His Temple.
+How sad that Israel not only ignored the voice of John the Baptist, who was sent to prepare the way of the Lord, but they failed to recognise the Lord Jesus Himself, Whose cleansing of His Father's House paved His way to Calvary's Cross, rather than the Messianic crown.

-They were the favoured ones who laid the foundation for the Church age, and like all who trust in the death, burial and resurrection of Christ are no longer under condemnation but have been raised into newness of life in Him.
-Christ took the punishment for the sins of all who believe on the name of the Son of God for salvation - and God's wrath was poured out on Him in our stead - and for His sake, there is no longer condemnation to those that are in Christ Jesus.
+They were the favoured ones who laid the foundation for the Church age, and like all who trust in the death, burial, and Resurrection of Christ, are no longer under condemnation but have been raised into newness of life in Him.
+Christ took the punishment for the sins of all who believe on the name of the Son of God for salvation; God's wrath was poured out on Him in our stead, and for His sake, there is no longer condemnation to those that are in Christ Jesus.

-Heavenly Father, thank You that in Christ there is no condemnation, but sadly, the world is full of men and women who have remained deaf to Your Word, disobedient to Your command and defiant to Your truth.
-In judgement we pray that you would remember mercy and ask that in the days that are left in this age of grace.. many would come to faith in Christ for the forgiveness of sins and life everlasting - this we ask in Jesus name, AMEN.
+Heavenly Father, thank You that in Christ there is no condemnation.
+Sadly, the world is full of men and women who have remained deaf to Your Word, disobedient to Your command, and defiant to Your truth.
+In judgement, I pray that you would remember mercy and ask that in the days that are left in this age of grace, that many would come to faith in Christ for the forgiveness of sins and life everlasting.
+I ask this in Jesus' name, AMEN.